-SANDY FAT CLAY (CH), SANDY LEAN CLAY (CL), SANDY LEAN CLAY WITH GRAVEL (CL) AND CLAYEY SAND WITH GRAVEL (SC) materials were encountered below ground surface in all borings.
+SANDY LEAN CLAY (CL), SANDY LEAN CLAY WITH GRAVEL (CL), SANDY FAT CLAY (CH), CLAYEY SAND (SC), CLAYEY SAND WITH GRAVEL (SC), CLAYEY GRAVEL (GC) AND CLAYEY GRAVEL WITH SAND (GC) materials were encountered below ground surface in all borings except (B-1 and B-3).
 Furthermore, these materials are granular in nature and are preferential pathways for the transfer of subsurface water.
 Therefore, the contractor should check soil conditions before the commencement of excavation activities.